History of cosmetics: 20th century

 During the early 1900s, makeup was not excessively popular.
 In fact, women hardly wore makeup at all.
 Make-up at this time was still mostly the territory of prostitutes, those in cabarets and on the black & white screen.
 Face enameling (applying actual paint to the face) became popular among the rich at this time in an attempt to look paler.
 This practice was dangerous due to the main ingredient often being arsenic.
 Pale skin was associated with wealth because it meant that one was not out working in the sun and could afford to stay inside all day.
 Cosmetics were so unpopular that they could not be bought in department stores; they could only be bought at theatrical costume stores.
 A woman's "makeup routine" often only consisted of using papier poudré, a powdered paper/oil blotting sheet, to whiten the nose in the winter and shine their cheeks in the summer.
-Rouge was considered provocative, so was only seen on "women of the night."
+Rouge was considered provocative, so it was only seen on "women of the night."
 Some women used burnt matchsticks to darken eyelashes, and geranium and poppy petals to stain the lips.
 Vaseline became high in demand because it was used on chapped lips, as a base for hair tonic, and soap.
 Toilet waters were introduced in the early 1900s, but only lavender water or refined cologne was admissible for women to wear.
 Cosmetic deodorant was invented in 1888, by an unknown inventor from Philadelphia and was trademarked under the name "Mum".
 Roll-on deodorant was launched in 1952, and aerosol deodorant in 1965.